 A day trip to Gerês National Park promises a fun day out for the adventurous traveller.
 As the only national park in Portugal, Gerês National Park offers a unique and exceptional experience.

-The experience includes an opportunity to marvel at beautiful views of the landscape from Pedra Bela’s viewpoint and swimming in the famous Tahiti waterfalls.
+The experience includes an opportunity to marvel at beautiful views of the landscape from Pedra Bela’s viewpoint and swim in the famous Tahiti waterfalls.

 Day trip to Guimarães and Braga

-A day trip to Guimarães and Braga is an excellent option for history-lovers with interest in the medieval era and Portuguese history.
+A day trip to Guimarães and Braga is an excellent option for history-lovers with an interest in the mediaeval era and Portuguese history.

-Hopefully, you’re no longer wondering, “where is Porto?”
-Or “what to do in Porto?’.
-But rather started looking at booking your flights to Porto with a clear idea of the best things to do during your first visit.
+Hopefully, you’re no longer wandering, “Where is Porto?”
+Or “What to do in Porto?’.
+But, rather start looking at booking your flights to Porto with a clear idea of the best things to do during your first visit.

 The beautiful, hilly city is full of both culture and adventure and is simply waiting for your visit.
 All you need to do now is pack your bags, and hand luggage essentials, then prepare for the trip of a lifetime.

 You won’t regret it I promise.
 Hopefully, this Porto city break review has inspired you to get your trip going.
 This city break in Porto itinerary is full of wonderful experiences that you’ll want to remember forever.
 With this in mind, make sure that you’ve packed your camera (and the charger).

 Regardless of how many days in Porto you’ve planned, make sure that you savour every moment – and every morsel of delicious pastel de nata so that you can encourage others to visit this incredible city with your positive experiences.